akka/akka-management/docs/src/main/paradox/discovery/aws.md

 #### Dependencies and usage (ECS Discovery)

 There are two "flavours" of the ECS Discovery module.
-Functionally they are identical; the difference is in which version of the AWS SDK they use.
-They are both provided so that you can choose which set of AWS SDK dependencies you're most comfortable with bringing in to your project.
+One offers service-discovery using the AWS SDK with blocking IO and the second one uses the newer AWS SDK with non-blocking IO.

 ##### akka-discovery-aws-api